McKeown Medical

 Facelift surgery is not the only option for facial rejuvenation.
 There are several non-surgical alternatives and complementary procedures that can enhance or, in some cases, substitute for a facelift:

 The results of a facelift can significantly rejuvenate your appearance, but it’s important to have realistic expectations about longevity.
 Typically, a facelift can last about 10 years, but this varies depending on individual factors like skin quality, lifestyle, and genetics.
-Aging continues, so the effects of the facelift will gradually diminish over time.
+Ageing continues, so the effects of the facelift will gradually diminish over time.
 To maintain the results as long as possible:

 Facelifts encompass a range of surgical and non-surgical options.
 Choosing the right procedure for you, whether it’s a full, deep plane, Vampire, or One Stitch Facelift, depends on individual ageing concerns and aesthetic goals.
 The process involves a detailed consultation, careful planning and understanding of each option.
 Post-operative care and recovery are crucial for achieving the best results, and maintaining these through a healthy lifestyle and skincare routine is essential.
-If you’re interested and wish to book a free no obligation consultation, our team of cosmetic surgeons in Glasgow are ready to help you with any questions or concerns relating to facelifts or any other treatments.
+If you’re interested and wish to book a free, no-obligation consultation, our team of cosmetic surgeons in Glasgow are ready to help you with any questions or concerns relating to facelifts or any other treatments.

 Medical Director

 Our founder, Dr Darren McKeown, is renowned for his expertise and artistry with dermal fillers.
 As a peer-reviewed medical author, he is passionate about treatments that stand up to scientific scrutiny.
-Above all, Dr McKeown believes in a global approach; delivering flawless results – and rejuvenation that lasts.
+Above all, Dr McKeown believes in a global approach, delivering flawless results and lasting rejuvenation.

 Consultant Plastic Surgeon

 Dr Rhona Cameron is a skilled injector who has been extensively trained in Dr McKeown’s signature intuitive technique.
-Her treatments blend advanced facial optimisation with powerful, energy-based devices – such as lasers, BBL and radio frequency – energising the appearance and enhancing skin health. approach; delivering flawless results – and rejuvenation that lasts.
+Her treatments blend advanced facial optimisation with powerful, energy-based devices – such as lasers, BBL and radio frequency – energising the appearance and enhancing skin health.

 Choosing McKeown Medical for a facelift offers a range of expertly tailored treatments designed to rejuvenate and restore a youthful appearance with a focus on natural results.
-Dr. McKeown’s approach to facelifts is informed by a deep understanding of facial anatomy and the ageing process, ensuring treatments that are both effective and harmonious with each individual’s unique features.
+Dr McKeown’s approach to facelifts is informed by a deep understanding of facial anatomy and the ageing process, ensuring treatments that are both effective and harmonious with each individual’s unique features.

 Let’s answer some of your frequently asked questions about facelifts.